 Luxury charter yacht

-Inspired by the understated elegance of 1920s and ‘30s-era sailing and oozing a bygone era of teak-and-mahogany elegance whilst also offering state-of-the-art modernity, Satori is a 41.5 metre yacht built in Bodrum, Turkey.
+Inspired by the understated elegance of 1920s and ‘30s-era sailing whilst also offering state-of-the-art modernity, Satori is a 41.5 metre yacht built in Bodrum, Turkey.

 Designed by Claus and Jeanette Thottrup, the yacht has the shape of a traditional schooner but all the amenities of a world-class modern yacht.
 From a free-standing walnut bathtub in the master bedroom to a hidden wine cellar beneath the stairs, Satori has been designed with uncompromised attention to detail.

 Satori’s ability to truly sail whilst still offering on-board luxury make it one of the most unique charter yachts on the market.
 With custom North Sails of over 700 mq when set for full sail, Satori easily reaches 10 knots on open water.
-Below deck in cleverly designed sound-proofed engine rooms the yacht has back-up systems of everything from fresh water generators to engines, allowing safe sailing to even the most remote islands without the need to dock.
+Below deck, contained in cleverly designed sound-proofed engine rooms, the yacht has back-up systems of everything from fresh water generators to engines, allowing safe sailing to even the most remote islands without the need to dock.